setms/book/docs/requirements/digest.md

 **Analysis** involves reaching a richer and more precise understanding of each requirement and representing sets of requirements in multiple ways.
+A **feature tree** organizes features in logical groups and hierarchies.

 Model the environment.
 A **context diagram** shows how the system fits in the ecosystem @@Brown2016.